DoudouLinux DoudouLinux

 sudo liveusb-write --expert

-The operation also begins by choosing the disk image file that is to be written.
-The full list of storage devices is presented, showing external devices as well as internal hard disks.
 The next step is to choose the kind of data persistence you wish to use (user data with or without system data) and the size of the persistence file.
 The size must be specified in megabytes but without unit.
-Finally, the operation in wizard mode will start after you agree in a confirmation window.
+Finally, the installation operation will start after you agree in a confirmation window.

 PNG - 13.9 kb